Music at our school

 Primary Proms at the Royal Albert Hall

-In October 2016, 16 of our KS2 children attended this exciting event at the Royal Albert Hall.
+In October 2017, 16 of our KS2 children attended this exciting event at the Royal Albert Hall.
 We watched a fantastic choir, brass dectet, steel band and 70 piece orchestra perform.
-We will be returning in October 2017!

 Benenden Experience Day